LeanIn.Org: Partnerships

 The Lean In Foundation Partnerships team is responsible for developing and maintaining strategic partnerships for the organizations as well as manage the Circles program.
-In February 2014, the nonprofit partnered with Getty Images to offer a collection of images that represent women in empowering ways.
+In February 2014, the nonprofit partnered with Getty Images to create the Lean In Collection, a library of more than 15,000 stock photographs depicting women and girls in empowering, non-stereotypical roles, available to media and brands seeking more representative visual content.